Artificial Symbiogenesis

 Three cells in the matrix lack standard biological names, because evolution tends to select them out quickly — they represent configurations so unstable that they rarely persist.
 Yet they are theoretically significant:

 The screwworm currently occupies the Host −/Guest + cell — classical parasitism.
-The modification drive does not merely flip a binary switch.
-It navigates the Guest's relation-perception along the matrix, and any movement away from that bottom-left cell that is incrementally closer to a win-win scenario represents a genuine improvement.
+The modification drive navigates the Guest's relation-perception along the matrix, and any movement away from that top-right cell that is incrementally closer to a win-win scenario represents a genuine improvement.
 A drive that produces commensalism (Host 0/Guest +) would still be a meaningful advance over the status quo.
 A drive achieving neutralism (Host 0/Guest 0) would eliminate the harm entirely, even without generating surplus.
 Mutualism (Host +/Guest +) is the most ambitious destination — and the one this case study proposes — but the matrix makes clear that the modification drive's value does not depend on achieving it perfectly.

 This also reframes what "success" means for the modification drive programme.
 Rather than a binary pass/fail against a mutualist target, researchers could track the screwworm's position across the matrix over successive drive generations — a gradient of relational improvement rather than a single threshold to cross.